sanworks/Bpod_Wiki/docs/serial-interfaces/smartservo-module-serial-interface.md

 The SerialUSB command interface allows configuration of the SmartServo module from MATLAB or Python before a trial begins.
 The [SmartServo](../module-documentation/smartservo-module.md) class for Bpod/MATLAB wraps this interface.
 The first commands are the same as for the state machine interface, and additional commands follow.

+**IMPORTANT:** All commands sent by USB must be prefixed by byte **212**, the op menu access byte.
+This shields the module from PC-side applications that spam serial ports with character strings (e.g. the Linux modem manager)
+Commands from the state machine (above) do not require the access byte.

 - Byte 249: **Handshake and reset programs**
     - The Smart Servo module returns a byte (250) to confirm that it has finished clearing the motor programs.
 - '**M**' (ASCII 77): **Set Control Mode**.